Eco And Outdoor Learning

 All things are possible for one who believes – Mark 9:23

 During their time at school, a Waverley Abbey student will develop awareness of global environmental issues, and of how they can play their part in protecting our planet.
-They should leave us with the knowledge and passion required to make Eco-friendly choices and develop positive life-long habits.
+Through our evolving outdoor curriculum, children are able to develop their practical skills, as well as their well-being and resilience.
+They should leave us with and understanding of and love for the natural environment, with the knowledge and passion required to make eco-friendly choices and develop positive life-long habits.

 "It’s surely our responsibility to do everything within our power to create a planet that provides a home, not just for us, but for all life on earth.”